| |

 One of the busiest committees plans

 awarded to the best exhibits.
-Their May 2005 theme is "Guns of
+The May Display Show

-Show is arguably one of the best events of the year and brings
+preparing for what is one of the best events of the year and brings

 in many thousands of members.
 In addition, OGCA began a related